 Tuition for 2018-2019: $54,346 / Housing: $8,108

 Oberlin College is a historic university with a progressive and liberal arts traditions, as well as great classical and jazz departments.
-I do believe that the jazz department is very open to getting involved with string players and they have started to take steps in this direction.
+The jazz department has recently became open to getting involved with string players.
 (I do not know whether the classical performance program is equally receptive).
 Oberlin does not have a jazz violinist on faculty, so there is currently no way for a violinist to pursue a Jazz Performance Major at Oberlin.
 That said, you can still take jazz theory classes, improvisation classes and audition for jazz ensembles as a string player.
 In addition to jazz combos, Oberlin has the Performance and Improvisation (PI) ensemble, that has students transcribing and playing a variety of styles from the Caribbean, Africa, Middle East, South America and Asia.
 Oberlin also offers a degree option called “Musical Studies” let allows you combine studying music with another area in the arts and/or sciences.

-My child Camille, is currently a student at Oberlin studying a double major in music (classical and jazz) and creative writing.
-When they were apply for school, I wrote to friends in the faculty there and received this response:
+My child Camille, is currently a student at Oberlin studying a double major in music (jazz) and creative writing.
+When they were applying for school, I wrote to friends in the faculty there and received this response:

 Peabody Conservatory of Music – Baltimore, Maryland